Center for Public Integrity: Copycat bills

 The CPI, USA TODAY, and The Arizona Republic undertook a collaborative two-year investigation into copycat bills, involving 30 investigative reporters across the United States, which culminated in a series of articles published in 2019.
 Specifically, their investigation examined the role of organizations, such as the American Legislative Exchange Council (ALEC), in the American legislative process through the use of so-called "model bills" or copycat bills.
-Data journalists, using a "unique-data analysis engine built on hundreds of cloud computers", compared "millions of words of legislation" from LegiScan, found that, from 2010 through 2018, legislators have introduced ALEC model bills 2,900 times.
+Data journalists, using a "unique-data analysis engine built on hundreds of cloud computers", compared "millions of words of legislation" from the LegiScan service, found that, from 2010 through 2018, legislators have introduced ALEC model bills 2,900 times.
 Six hundred of these became law.
 The data identified about 10,000 bills introduced in all American states, that included almost identical language.
 The investigation called the widespread successful use of these model bills spanning an eight-year period—which the report described as "fill-in-the-blank legislation"—amounts to "perhaps the largest unreported special-interest campaign in American politics."
 Journalists wrote that copycat bills drive agendas in almost "every statehouse" and touch almost every area of public policy.
 The data revealed how the traditional way of writing legislation "from scratch" had been supplanted by the use of ALEC bills in many states.
 Mississippi—with a total population of less than three million—has had more "model bills", that were written outside Mississippi, introduced into its Legislature than in any other state" in the United States.